Chinese eggplant recipe is popular as Sichuan eggplant or Szechuan eggplant. This is a quick vegan recipe with Asian flavors.

 Soy sauce, hot sauce or chili flakes, brown sugar, vinegar, Shaoxing cooking wine (optional), Szechuan peppers (or black peppers), black bean sauce, corn starch, water

 You can also use my Chinese garlic sauce + Szechuan peppers as an alternative sauce.
-You can also substitute the Szechuan pepper with regular peppers.
+You can substitute the Szechuan pepper with black peppers.

 2 - Other Ingredients